E: General Inquiries

-Rose-Marie Fraser is a social worker who was recently appointed as the Research Chair of the Ontario Caregiver Coalition.
-She has worked at Ontario Shores Centre for Mental Health Sciences for the past 3 years in the capacities of Professional Practice Leader, Family Resource Centre Coordinator, and as a social worker in various outpatient clinics.
-She has diverse experience in research, forensics, community mental health, family resources, and policy at the Ministry of Community and Social Services.
+Rose-Marie Fraser is a social worker who is currently a Practice Leader at The University Health Network.
+She is the Research Chair for the Ontario Caregiver Coalition.
+She has diverse experience in research, forensics, mental health, family resources, community and policy at the Ministry of Community and Social Services.
 She is cross appointed with Factor-Inwentash Faculty of Social Work at the University of Toronto and prides herself on remaining involved with many grass roots organizations to advocate for social justice.
-Rose-Marie was elected to Council in 2011.
+Rose-Marie was first elected to Council in 2011.

 David Hodgson has worked with a number of associations and regulatory bodies including health regulatory colleges in the areas of strategic planning, governance, organization restructuring, government relations and self-management.
 David was the Registrar and CEO of the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) for 10 years.
 He was President of the Federation of Health Regulatory Colleges of Ontario and the Canadian Alliance of Regulators of Audiology and Speech-Language Pathology.
 Prior to this he was Registrar and CEO of the Ontario Architects Association, the regulatory body for architects.
 He came to the regulatory field after holding several senior positions in the Ontario Civil Service.
 David holds a degree in economics from the University of Western Ontario and is a member of the Council on Licensure, Enforcement and Regulation.

-Thomas Horn is employed as a social worker in an inpatient forensic mental health program and maintains a part-time private practice.
+Thomas Horn is currently employed as a criminologist in a forensic psychiatry program and maintains a part-time private practice.
 He is a graduate member of the British Psychological Society and a member of the Academy of Certified Social Workers (ACSW) through NASW.
-He holds an undergraduate degree in psychology and sociology, a Master’s degree in social work, and he is currently working towards a Master of Science degree in criminology and criminal justice.
-With several publications to his name, Tom is an Assistant Professor (p/t) in the Department of Psychiatry and Behavioural Neurosciences at McMaster University, and an instructor in the School of Social Work at the University of Windsor.
+He holds an undergraduate degree in psychology and sociology, a Master’s degree in social work, and presently he is working on the dissertation requirement for the degree Master of Science in criminology and criminal justice.
+With several publications to his name, Tom is an Assistant Professor (p/t) in the Department of Psychiatry and Behavioural Neurosciences at McMaster University, and an academic instructor in the School of Social Work at the University of Windsor.